xBaank/simpleJson/Readme.md

 }
 ```

-With all of these functions you can create a work with json in a simple way.
+With all of these functions you can create and work with json in a simple way.

 ## Comparison with kotlinx.serialization